lorforlinux/docs.beagleboard.io/intro/blinkLED.rst

         .. figure::  figures/vscode1.png

-        Usw the file navigator on the left to naviagte to ``examples/BeagleBone/Black/blinkInternalLED.sh``
+        Use the file navigator on the left to naviagte to ``examples/BeagleBone/Black/blinkInternalLED.sh``
         and you will see: